 - The type of the eBook being created; is it a picture-heavy and interactive book or a text- heavy book?

-- Does the book use a single-column text layout or a more intricate one?
+- Does the book use a single-column text layout or a more complex one?

 - Do the images and graphic elements perform as a complementary aspect of the text?

 - The people you are trying to target as your audience?